 Antique brass stair rods are available in the following collections of carpet rods:

 In fact, there are over 30 individual designs to cater for everyone’s taste.
 The Victorian Stair Clip is likewise sold in an antique brass finish, providing an alternative, period option.

 There is a choice of plain, spiral or reeded rod in the Vision, Country, Crystal and Eastern Promise range of stair rods.
 These are all sold in ten different finishes, including antique brass.
 Our other ranges are available in a plain style of rod only.

-If the look of an old brass stair rod appeals but not the work or care involved, then do take a look at the antique brass finish available in the ranges we offer today.
+If the look of an old brass stair rod appeals but not the work or care involved, then do take a look at the contemporary ranges we offer today.
 Satin brass and antique bronze may also work well with a period style of décor.